 researchers to find inspiration.

 Read this case study from ETH Zurich

 I estimate I saved 50% of my research

 Geofacets makes it easier and faster for Earth Science departments to research, publish and educate.
 Geofacets accelerates researchers' workflow so they can work faster and smarter while helping support and enhance publishing output by quickly providing information and data for scientific backup.
 It also facilitates hands-on analysis in the classroom so students gain deeper understanding of core and specialized subject area principles.

-Download the Geofacets Oil & Gas Brochure (PDF, 2.7mb)
+Download the Geofacets for Academic Brochure (PDF, 8.8 MB)